***SERVICE INTERUPTION ADVISORY***

 - development adjacent or close to the shoreline of Lake Huron, Georgian Bay or inland lakes, in river or stream valleys, hazardous lands, wetlands or lands adjacent to wetlands

-Development as defined by the Conservation Act means:
+Development activity as defined by O. Reg.
+41/24 means:

 - the construction, reconstruction, erection or placing of a building or structure of any kind